Hulu-Med: A Transparent Generalist Model towards Holistic Medical Vision-Language Understanding: Results

-\paragraph{Model Architecture and Training.} Hulu-Med comprises four core components: a rotary position-adaptive visual transformer (ViT) encoder, a text tokenizer, a multimodal projector, and an LLM decoder~\cite{dosovitskiy2020image,liu2023visual} (Fig.~\ref{fig:overview}d, Extended Fig.~\ref{fig:framework}; for details, see Methods).
-For visual encoding, we adopt a unified approach by defining the patch as a universal representation unit.
-This allows 2D images, 3D volumes, and videos to be processed as variable-length patch sequences by a single encoder, eliminating the need for modality-specific architectures.
-Specifically, we adapt a pre-trained SigLIP model, augmenting it with 2D rotary position embeddings (RoPE) to scale to 3D and video data~\cite{zhai2023sigmoid,su2024roformer}.
-To demonstrate scalability, we developed three model variants—\texttt{Hulu-Med-7B}, \texttt{Hulu-Med-14B}, and \texttt{Hulu-Med-32B}—catering to different computational constraints.
-Their LLM decoders were continuously pretrained from the Qwen2.5-7B, Qwen3-14B, and Qwen2.5-32B LLMs~\cite{yang2025qwen3}, respectively.
-To manage the significant computational load from long sequences of 3D and video patches, we designed a medical-aware token reduction strategy, enabling efficient holistic training.
+\paragraph{Model Architecture and Training.} Hulu-Med consists of four core components: a rotary position-adaptive visual transformer (ViT) encoder, a multimodal projector, a language tokenizer, and an LLM decoder~(Fig.~\ref{fig:overview}b, Extended Fig.~\ref{fig:framework}; for details, see Methods).

+For visual encoding, we adopt image patch as a universal processing unit, that allows 2D images, 3D volumes, and videos to be handled as variable-length patch sequences by a single encoder, obviating the need for modality-specific architectures.
+In particular, we adapt a pre-trained SigLIP model, enhancing it with 2D RoPE to extend compatibility with 3D and video data~\cite{zhai2023sigmoid,su2024roformer}.
+To demonstrate scalability and address varying computational constraints, we developed three model variants: \textbf{Hulu-Med-7B}, \textbf{Hulu-Med-14B}, and \textbf{Hulu-Med-32B}.
+Their respective LLM decoders were continuously pretrained from Qwen2.5-7B, Qwen3-14B, and Qwen2.5-32B~\cite{yang2025qwen3}.
+To efficiently manage the substantial computational demands imposed by long sequences of 3D and video patches, we devised a medical-aware token reduction strategy that enables holistic and efficient training.